klinkby/clamdscan/README.md

 tests without a daemon.

 ## Known issues
-Unsupported commands are RAWSCAN as it is deprecated by Clam, and pending are FILDES (e.g. STDIN) and IDSESSION, END (for batching).
-If you need any of the latter, I would be quite happy to take pull requests.
+Unsupported commands are `RAWSCAN` as it is deprecated by Clam, and pending are `FILDES` (e.g. STDIN) and `IDSESSION`, `END`  (for batching).

+If you need any of the latter, I would be quite happy to take pull requests. :-)